AquiveMedia/magento2-import-remote-db/README.md

-# Import remote database script
+# Import remote database for Magento 2

 Goal and purpose of this script is to easily import a database from a remote server.
 This is build and tested for Magento 2 stores.